pallets-eco/flask-security/docs/configuration.rst

 .. py:data:: SECURITY_VERIFY_URL

-    Specifies the re-authenticate URL.
+    Specifies the reauthenticate URL.
 If :py:data:`SECURITY_FRESHNESS` evaluates to < 0; this endpoint won't be registered.

     Default: ``"/verify"``